 There are four guiding principles for accessible web design within WCAG 2.0: perceivable, operable, understandable and robust.

 Deeper within those four guiding principles are three levels of Success Criteria for conformance with the guidelines; A (lowest), AA, and AAA (highest).
 The OSU IT Accessibility Policy requires conformance with the first two levels; A and AA.
 There are a total of 38 success criteria that fall under these two levels.
 This does not mean that you should not try to achieve AAA level of conformance where possible, only that the first two levels; A and AA are required by policy.

 Within this website you will find help on these success criteria, and they are broken down as much as possible by type of content that you'll be using on your websites.
 Since this site is meant as education and tools for the broader OSU community, including many of us without technical expertise in web content creation, this site is geared more towards these individuals.
-Not all success criteria are talked about within the individual pages on this site, since in many instances the offices with technical expertise, including Web & Mobile Services and University Relations and Marketing, control many of the very technical success criteria.
+Not all success criteria are talked about within the individual pages on this site, since in many instances the offices with technical expertise and responsibilities control many of the very technical success criteria within theme/template design.
 If you are a unit that does not utilize those offices services, you are encouraged to do so, as they can help you not only conform to OSU Brand Guidelines, but they can help make certain your site is also accessible and receives updates on a frequent basis.

 The following success criteria are referenced within the pages on this website.
 In addition to these points, WCAG 2.0 gives us a lot of educational tools to help guide us.
 You will find links within each specific success criteria that will help guide you in understanding why the particular success criteria is important and how to meet each success criteria.